-Holding and Sharing Information
+Holding And Sharing Information

-The critical importance of recording, holding, using and sharing information effectively is set out in Parts One, Two and Five of KCSIE, and therefore the designated safeguarding lead should be equipped to:
+The critical importance of recording, holding, using and sharing information effectively is set out in Parts One, Two and Five of KCS/E, and therefore the designated safeguarding lead should be equipped to:

-- Understand the importance of information sharing, both within the school, and with other schools and colleges on transfer including in-year and between primary and secondary education, and with the safeguarding partners, other agencies, organisations and practitioners; - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) - Be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping.
+- Understand the importance of information sharing, both within the school, and with other schools and colleges on transfer including in-year and between primary and secondary education, and with the safeguarding partners, other agencies, organisations and practitioners; - Understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR) - Be able to keep detailed, accurate, secure written records of all concerns, discussions and decisions made including the rationale for those decisions.
+This should include instances where referrals were or were not made to another agency such as LA children's social care or the Prevent program etc.

-APPENDIX 6.
+APPENDIX 7.
 Related Documentation

-This list covers some of the key documents on which the school's safeguarding is based, but is not exhaustive.
+This list covers some of the key documents on which the school's safeguarding is based but is not exhaustive.